SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Inheritance.rst

 The initializer for ``Vehicle`` sets some initial property values (``numberOfWheels = 0`` and ``maxPassengers = 1``) for an arbitrary vehicle.
-(It is assumed that any vehicle can carry at least one passenger --- it wouldn't be a very useful vehicle otherwise.)

 The ``Vehicle`` class defines common characteristics for an arbitrary vehicle, but is not much use in itself.